Pankhuri0824/ADA2024/README.md

 Assignments are divided into Theory and Lab Questions.
 - Lab questions have been done individually
-- Theory questions have been done with Somay Jalan ( 2022505 )
+- Theory questions have been done with Somay Jalan ( Roll no - 2022505 )